-We spend a lot of time at my agency determining which platforms provides the best value for advertising.
-We work with a lot of businesses who have historically thrown all of their marketing into traditional advertising – TV, radio, mailers, etc. But we see more and more of these businesses shifting their budget to digital advertising.
-Why is that?
+We spend a lot of time at Array Digital determining which platforms provide the best value for advertising.
+We work with several businesses who have historically thrown all of their marketing into traditional advertising – TV, radio, mailers, etc. We see more and more of these businesses shifting their budget to digital advertising.

 Some media such as radio are much older than other media such as social media.
 Each has its strengths and weaknesses, pros and cons, and benefits to marketers.

 This article provides a comparison of advertising options in traditional and digital media.
 It’s probably no surprise that the advertising industry has been a tailspin for years as new technologies such as social media also introduce shifts in consumer attention and alternative advertising platforms.

 At what point do these alternative platforms become “the” platforms?
 Or has this already happened?

 Disclaimer: I’m a digital marketer.
 But that’s no accident — if you want to know why I made it my career, keep reading.

 One core reason digital marketing has become so vital is because consumer attention has shifted significantly.
 Gone are the days of learning about the latest sales by flipping through Sunday ads.
 Instead, the way people engage has changed.

 Viewership and listenership (which we refer to collectively as attention) are quickly shifting from traditional to digital.
 Take a look at the chart below from Statistic as it shows just how quickly the two trends are converging: